 -

 I really really hope that Alienware will drop a BIOS Update for the 4K version soon.
 It would be nice do disable optimus in BIOS.
 Unfortunately nobody knows if this will ever happen.
 I get no response from Alienware regarding MUX switch is available for 4K version.
 Nevertheless with G.Skill CL18 RAM and a bit of OC I get very good scores even with internal display and optimus enabled.
-But as everyone knows optimus holds back the true power of the devicebsch3r likes this. -
+But as everyone knows optimus holds back the true power of the device

 -